 Ride-sourcing companies such as Uber have forever changed how Bradenton residents travel.
-What Uber hasn’t changed, however, is the rate at which passengers are injured in serious car crashes.
-If you were involved in an Uber accident, Florida ride-share liability laws may complicate your entitlement to financial recovery.
-An experienced Bradenton Uber Accident Lawyers at the Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman may help if an Uber driver injured you in Bradenton.
-Contact a Bradenton rideshare lawyer today for your free, no-risk claims analysis.
+What hasn’t changed, however, is the rate at which passengers are injured in serious car crashes.
+If you were involved in an Uber accident, Florida rideshare liability laws may complicate your entitlement to financial recovery.
+A Bradenton Uber accident lawyer at Dolman Law Group can help you seek compensation if an Uber driver injured you in Bradenton.

 Overview of Uber’s Business Model and Technology Services

 The rise of Uber and related app-based ride services presented Florida attorneys, judges, and lawmakers with some unique legal questions.
 Unlike most taxi and for-hire driving services, Uber doesn’t own the vehicles used to transport riders and doesn’t actually employ Uber drivers.